Set Up Duplicate Matching Condition

 To set up Duplicate Matching Conditions, follow the steps given below:

-Matching Method: Here you can select a matching method for duplicate detection from four different matching method options:
+• Matching Criteria: Here you can select a matching method for duplicate detection from five different matching methods:

 For example, if an existing contact record contains first name ‘Smith’ and a new record is also created with first name ‘Smith’, then by using this method, you can detect duplicate records that contain fields with exactly same characters.